nktcodes/My-Datasets/AAPLREADME.md

 **20 Day Average Volume:**

-* A rolling metric to gauge trading liquidity and interest over a set period.
+* A rolling metric used to gauge trading liquidity and interest over a set period.

 **Split Adjusted:**